ruofeidu/DuBibtex/sigchi2/CHI_2025_program.md

 ### Incorporating Sustainability in Electronics Design: Obstacles and Opportunities
+HONORABLE_MENTION

 Authors: Zachary Englhardt, Felix Hähnlein, Yuxuan Mei, Tong Lin, Connor Sun, Zhihan Zhang, Shwetak Patel, Adriana Schulz, Vikram Iyer

 [Link](https://programs.sigchi.org/chi/2025/program/content/188715)

-Abstract: Life cycle assessment (LCA) is a methodology to holistically measure the environmental impact of a product from initial manufacturing through end-of-life disposal.
-However, it is currently unclear to what extent LCA informs the design of computing devices.
-To understand how this information is collected and utilized, we interviewed 17 industry professionals with LCA or electronics design experience, systematically coded the interviews, and investigated common themes.
-The themes reveal that gathering data is a key LCA challenge and depict distributed decision-making processes where it is often unclear who is responsible for sustainable design decisions and at what cost.
-Our analysis reveals opportunities for HCI technologies to support LCA computation and LCA integration into the design process to inform sustainability-oriented decision making.
-While this work focuses on nuanced discussion about sustainable design in the information and communication technologies (ICT) hardware industry, we hope our insights are also valuable for other sectors.
+Abstract: Life cycle assessment (LCA) is a methodology for holistically measuring the environmental impact of a product from initial manufacturing to end-of-life disposal.
+However, the extent to which LCA informs the design of computing devices remains unclear.
+To understand how this information is collected and applied, we interviewed 17 industry professionals with experience in LCA or electronics design, systematically coded the interviews, and investigated common themes.
+These themes highlight the challenge of LCA data collection and reveal distributed decision-making processes where responsibility for sustainable design choices—and their associated costs—is often ambiguous.
+Our analysis identifies opportunities for HCI technologies to support LCA computation and its integration into the design process to facilitate sustainability-oriented decision-making.
+While this work provides a nuanced discussion about sustainable design in the information and communication technologies (ICT) hardware industry, we hope our insights will also be valuable to other sectors.